Pinterest

 Let the cake cool completely.
 Remove the outer ring and them carefully lift the cake off the bottom of the springform.
 Once the cake is cold, cut it into two layers.

-To make it easy to cut the cake, I use a cutting tool from Zenker.
+To make it easy to cut the cake, I use a cutting tool from Zenker, similar to this one.
 It's one I brought back from German on my last trip.
-It's adjustable for height and I was very impressed how easy it worked.
+It's adjustable for height, and I was very impressed how easy it worked.

 If you wish, to make cutting the finished cake easier, you may want to cut the top layer into 10 to 12 wedges.